mmore500/waves/index.md

 description: Come join us!
 ---

-*We are no longer accepting applications for summer 2020.
+*This call for participants is a preliminary draft and has not been finalized.
-However, you can sign up to receive updates on any future workshops [here](https://forms.gle/xtXiiVjfs39hWHJp7).*
+However, you can sign up to receive updates [here](https://forms.gle/xtXiiVjfs39hWHJp7).*

 # Call for Participants

-We are looking to recruit five to ten early-career participants (including undergraduate students) for a ten-week, funded, full-time, fully-remote software development workshop during the summer of 2020.
+We are looking to recruit five to eight early-career participants (including undergraduate students) for a ten-week, funded, full-time, fully-remote software development workshop during the summer of 2021.

 The goal of the workshop is four-fold:
 1. to help participants advance their careers by skillbuilding through hands-on C++ and/or JavaScript software development in an academic setting,